 WHAT DOES PARTICIPATION IN THE PROJECT COST?

 The H.J.V.H Project does not charge any fees for applicants to participate in the project.

 WHAT DOES SUCCESS LOOK LIKE FOR THE H.J.V.H PROJECT?

-Our vision is that, upon successful completion of the project, participants will experience a transformation from uninterested in education to learning how to use the world around them to learn, and from unemployable and unmotivated to motivated and employed; in a profession that promises livable wages and upward mobility.
+Our vision is that, upon successful completion of the project, participants will experience a transformation from uninterested in education to learning how to use the world around them to learn, and from unemployable and unmotivated to motivated and employed; launching a business or idea that promotes their passion.